glowkeeper/P3D/docs/labs/week5Session1.md

 ## Overview

 You can create many exciting effects using Unity's visual effect (VFX) graphs.
-In this lab, you are going to use a VFX graph to create a particle system that emulates a smoking fire.
+In this lab, you are going to use a VFX graph that utilises a particle system to create smoking fires.

-## Fire
+## Fire!
+Fire!

 First, in the _Projects_ window, _Create_, _Visual Effects_, _Visual Effects Graph_, and name it _Smoke_.
 In the _Hierarchy_ window, _Create Empty_, and call that _Fire_.
-Now drag your _Smoke_ VFX graph into that.
+Now drag your _Smoke VFX Graph_ into that.

+Now double click the _Smoke VFX Graph_ to open its VFX Graph window - similar to other windows in Unity, you may dock that wheresoever you please.

 ## 3D Spatial Sound